-The Bund experienced renovation in 1990s.
-A great change took place in Shanghai after a visit by Deng Xiaoping in 1992.
-In the next year, the plan for renewal and renovation of the Bund was finalized.
-The Bund resumed its role as financial hub.
 Chen Yi Square is a famous spot on the Bund.
-The only bronze statue of Chen Yi (the first communist mayor of Shanghai) standing on the square.
-On weekends, the concert is held in the front of the statue of Chen Yi.
+The only bronze statue of Chen Yi (the first communist mayor of Shanghai) can be found standing on the square.
+On weekends, you can often see concerts that are held in the front of the statue of Chen Yi.
 A pedestrian transit tunnel between East Nanjing Road and Oriental Pearl TV Tower crosses the Huangpu River.
 It only takes about 2.5 to 5 minutes to reach the other bank of the river.
-The spare space in the tunnel is also fully used to demonstrate various kinds of pictures related with history, culture, technology and scenery of Shanghai.
+The spare space in the tunnel is also fully used to demonstrate various kinds of pictures related to the history, culture, technology and scenery of Shanghai.